Repost from 2015-2016. Edited, updated, and corrected.

 If you are an honest person you will have to admit that females in public have taken the half off sale seriously.
 Hip hugging skinny jeans revealing mid riffs.
 I travel every week of the world around this great nation of ours.
 It is embarrassing for a man who is doing the best he can to keep his heart right with all of the female flesh on display.

-Thanks to four generations of Puritanical preaching and rules, IFB men have been turned into pathetic weaklings unable to handle their own sexuality.
-They’ve been told their entire life that women are Jezebel’s, seductresses out to lure them into the bed of fornication.
-They’ve been taught that the reason they give into their weakness and have lustful thoughts is because women refuse to cover up their flesh.
-If only women would stop wearing pants, short skirts, and halter tops, and stop wearing clothing that accentuates the female shape, why horn dog IFB teenagers and men would not have a problem with lust.
-As any woman knows, having attended an IFB church, women are the gatekeeper.
-If they fail in their job and men lust after them, it is the woman’s fault.
+Thanks to seven decades of Puritanical preaching and rules, IFB men have been turned into pathetic weaklings unable to handle their own sexuality.
+They’ve been told their entire lives that women are Jezebels, seductresses out to lure them into bed.
+They’ve been taught that the reason men give into their weakness and have lustful thoughts is because women refuse to cover up their flesh.
+If only women would stop wearing pants, short skirts, shorts, and halter tops, and stop wearing clothing that accentuates the female shape, why horn-dog IFB teenagers and men would not have a problem with lust.
+As any woman who has attended an IFB church knows, women are considered sexual gatekeepers who are tasked with keeping boys and men from masturbating and committing fornication or adultery.
+If IFB burka-wearing women fail as gatekeepers and men lust after them, it is their fault.
+Remember, in IFB churches, women are to blame for e-v-e-r-y-t-h-i-n-g.

 This kind of thinking is as old as Adam and Eve in the book of Genesis.
 When God confronted Adam about eating from the tree of knowledge of good and evil, Adam replied: